DataStrategist/linuxRstuff/README.md

 This way you'll have a log file that outputs the contents of each run.

+## User stuff

+`useradd x` add a user called x.
+Might have to sudo `passwd x` change the password for x

 ## Port stuff
 If you have [ufw](https://help.ubuntu.com/lts/serverguide/firewall.html) installed, to open or close a port: